goranorsander/go_libs/docs/boost/async/class_placebo_lockable.md

 -|-
 public | void lock()

-Placeholder for the std::mutex lock function.
+Placeholder for the boost::mutex lock function.
 Does nothing.

 ### try_lock